MA in Education Programs

 A master’s degree helps open doors for new opportunities within a wide array of educational venues.
-The curriculum for our programs gives you a systems thinking perspective on educational organizations beyond schools, such as the media, libraries, and nonprofits.
+The curriculum for our program provides a systems thinking perspective on educational organizations beyond schools, such as the media, libraries, and nonprofits.
 The courses we offer delve into both the theory and practice of change-based organizing, leadership in schools and the larger society, researching and financing educational projects, and sustainably maintaining the changes developed from these projects.

-Our graduate student population has come from diverse backgrounds and our students have found employment in community organizing; child advocacy; as teachers and aides in classrooms; as leaders and staff in schools and school districts; in educational nonprofits; as educational researchers; and as faculty members in institutions of higher education
+Our graduate student population has come from diverse cultural and socio-economic backgrounds and our students have found employment in areas such as: community organizing; child advocacy; as teachers and aides in classrooms; as leaders and staff in schools and school districts; in educational nonprofits; as educational researchers; and as faculty members in institutions of higher education.

 We offer two graduate education degrees: